brandonlea/LFC-Fan-Page/README.md

 - Making sure everyone can access it with people have needs.
 - Attract wide audience like fans from all around the world.
 - Allow fans to contact us about adding infomation or getting infomation about the club.
+- Make it easy to navigate and find different sections.

 ## Target Audience